SergioEstevao11/FEUP-BDAD/README.md

 # FEUP-BDAD
-**Description** - Database for a railway system, with the respective schema and population scripts
+**Description** - Database for a railway system, with the respective schema and populate scripts

 **Course** - Databases